 The result is impressive.
-Walking through the galleries you can enjoy beautiful vistas, walk on the winding trails, enjoy the surroundings where plants are in bloom during every season.
+Walking through the galleries you can enjoy beautiful vistas, walk on the winding trails, enjoy the surroundings where plants are in bloom during every season so is a great garden, even with a Garden Studio for people to use.
 In addition, there are beautiful ponds and a waterfall.

 Japanese gardens are more famous than the Chinese gardens.
 This is kind of odd, as when it comes to garden art the Japanese mainly took the Chinese as an example.
 This also explains some of the similarities between Chinese and Japanese gardens.
 But overall one can say that Japanese gardens are designed to look at, and Chinese gardens are designed to reside in.

 For this garden they mainly chose for evergreen trees and shrubs.
 Examples include Magnolia, Pinus (pine species) and Ginkgo.
 In the spring the Rhododendrons, Peonies and Azaleas are in bloom, a beautiful sight with all those colors.
 In the summer there are many pots with brightly colored plants.
 To preserve color in the garden for as long as possible, these plants are replaced once they cease blossoming.
 For fall usually Chrysanthemums are chosen.
 Also Bonsai trees can be found in most Chinese gardens.
 Chinese call these bonsais “sculptures of life”.
 So during every season, something beautiful is to be seen.